exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 // => 1
 ```

-Some other helpful built-in methods that are available on the `Array.prototype` include:
+Some other helpful built-in methods that are available on the `Array.prototype`:

 ## `includes`